incredincomp/the_hunting/README.md

 * doctl installed and configured
 * Some API keys if you want good results for subdomain enumeration
 * Works on Ubuntu 20.04 + ask @1efty
-* if you want to backup your box super easy without scp, configure aws like below
+* if you want to backup your box super easy without scp, configure aws (need your iam account Access key ID and the Secret access key)

 # Warning
 Slack integration is included.. you need to add some data to aptly named files and you should be off to the races.
 Mind you, if you set up file upload by filling in the proper data in `./bot_user_oauth_at.txt` and `./slack_channel.txt`, you also need to have the a bot setup with the proper permissions to post files to whatever channel, then invite the bot to that channel.